4 Takeaways from Former Military Ruler Babangida's Book, 'A Journey In Service'

 FCT, Abuja - Nigeria's former military ruler Ibrahim Badamasi Babangida has made numerous revelations about the tough times while in charge of the country from 1985 to 1993.

-These revelations are contained in his newly released autobiography, A Journey In Service, which was launched in Abuja on Thursday, February 20, 2025.
+These latest glimpses into his leadership are contained in his newly released autobiography, A Journey In Service, which was launched in Abuja on February 20, 2025.

 Four takeaways from Ibrahim Babangida's book - A Journey In Service.

-Ibrahim Babangida talks about his love story, June 12 annulment and other nation issues.
+Ibrahim Babangida talks about his love story, the June 12 annulment and other national issues in his memoir.
 Photo credit: @realFFK

 Source: Twitter